 BOOK NOW (Students)

-1 May 2024, 1pm to 2pm
+10 December, 1pm to 2pm

 Organiser: Research Impact Team

 The Impact Module of the Research Information System (RIS-IM) is a secure repository for The Impact Module of the Research Information System (RIS-IM) is a secure repository for academic staff to store and track information about their engagement and knowledge exchange activities and the impact of their research outside of the academy.
-This in-person session will give you an overview of the new updated version of the RIS-IM and how to use it to track and document your research impact and offer you an opportunity to create and edit your own records with on-hand support from the Research Impact Team.
+This online session will give you an overview of the new updated version of the RIS-IM and how to use it to track and document your research impact and offer you an opportunity to create and edit your own records with on-hand support from the Research Impact Team.